wizelineacademy/iostesting-capstoneproject-q22023/README.md

 ![Simulator Screen Shot - iPhone 12 mini - 2022-04-28 at 13 58 03](https://user-images.githubusercontent.com/103285773/165826622-f1a78e4a-172c-4131-9c3c-4804a3c78134.png)

 ## The challenge
-Your challenge is about implementing the **Search Trending tweets** 🔥 or **Compose New tweet** or **Displaying User profile** or **Displaying tweet detail** applying what you learn in through this mini bootcamp and also applying your knowledge for acheive it.
-It's up to you. 🖖🏼
+Your challenge is about implementing the **Search Trending tweets** or **Compose New tweet** or **Displaying User profile** or **Displaying tweet detail** applying what you learn in through this bootcamp and also applying your knowledge for acheive it.
+It's up to you.

-Happy coding! 📲🍺
+Happy coding!

 ## Rubric
-Get >= 95% code coverage in the time set!! 🔥 Everything is up to you.
-You can apply the patterns you want, the UI design you want; let your creativity be free 🌈
+Get >= 95% code coverage in the time set!!
+Everything is up to you.
+You can apply the patterns you want, the UI design you want; let your creativity be free.

 Just please avoid using third party libraries.
-You can use it for doing some animations like _Lottie_ :)
+You can use it for doing some animations like _Lottie_

 # Technical stuff